HammadSiddique/github-slideshow/_posts/0000-01-02-HammadSiddique.md

 ---
 layout: slide
-title: "welcome to our second slide"
+title: "Welcome to our second slide!"
 ---
-your text
+Your text

-use the left arrow to go back
+Use the left arrow to go back!